Anne Haverty

 Anne Haverty (born 1959) is an Irish novelist and poet.
 Haverty was educated at Trinity College Dublin and the Sorbonne and in 1992 won a scholarship to the European Film School at Ebeltoft in Denmark.
 Among Haverty's novels, One Day as a Tiger won the Rooney Prize for Irish Literature in 1997.

-Biography
+Early life and education

-Anne Haverty was born in Holycross, County Tipperary in 1959.
-Haverty was short-listed for the Whitbread (Costa).
+Anne Haverty was born in Holycross, County Tipperary, in 1959.
+She was short-listed for the Whitbread (Costa).
+She was educated at Trinity College Dublin and The Sorbonne, winning an under-21 short story competition at Listowel Writers Week.
+In 1992, she won a scholarship to the European Film College in Ebeltoft, Denmark.

+Career

 The Far Side of a Kiss was long-listed for the Booker.
 A poetry collection, The Beauty Of The Moon, was a Poetry Book Society Recommendation.

 Haverty's biography Constance Markievicz: An Independent Life was first published in 1989 and re-issued in a revised edition as Constance Markievicz: Irish Revolutionary in 2016.